Megafunk/MassSample/README.md

 ```

 On initialization, Mass creates a dependency graph of processors using their execution rules so they execute in order (ie: In the example above we make sure to move our entities before we call `Execute` in `UMyProcessor`).

+The `ExecutionFlags` variable indicates whether this processor should be executed on StandAlone, Server or Client.

 **Note:** Mass ships with a series of processors that are designed to be inherited and extended with custom logic. ie: The visualization and LOD processors.